-Make certain that the fuel valve is in the OFF position and the gasoline tank is empty.
+Always check that the fuel valve is in the OFF position and the gasoline tank is empty.

-For LPG compatible models, be sure that the LPG cylinder is disconnected and stored securely away from the generator.
+For LPG compatible models, check that the LPG cylinder is disconnected and stored securely away from the generator.

 Disconnect the spark plug wire.